endfront/LayJS/progress.markdown

 Current:
   - formationX/Y undefined then skip setting it? new thing = null?
-  - move website, and examples to separate folder
   - $id attrVal undefined
   - invesitagte width (recalc) undefined in switch-case
   - defaultize many lson fargs which are mentioned in states but not otherwise
   - what is "$hovering" or any of the event binding events is called from attr() after having themselves deferenced then what happens?
-  - todoMVC Learn section
   - < state >.bottom/right/centerX/centerY
   - function to get all partLevelS from many?
   - checkIsValidUtils.isExpanderAttr() <- make similar to prevent takes of "$type", "$inherit", "$observe"